BIOGRAPHY

 I used these skills to then record, produce, and mix my following four albums titled Majesty, Field of a String, Love, Lawn & Seagulls, and Sons for Strength which all receive airplay in San Francisco and Berlin, as well as on Australian community radio stations.
 I played and wrote all the instrumentation apart from the drum loops on 7 tracks from Majesty which were created by Simon Lee.

-I am pleased that Martin Gooch’s short folk horror film Death Loves Her Raven which premiered at Vue Cinema, Leicester Square, London on 1 May 2024 uses two songs entitled Auxilio Divino and Nautical Smiling from my 2022 album, Field of a String as its music soundtrack.
+I am pleased that Martin Gooch’s short folk horror film Death Loves Her Raven which premiered at Vue Cinema, Leicester Square, London on 1 May 2024 used one song, Nautical Smiling from my 2022 album, Field of a String in its music soundtrack.

 0